MicrosoftDocs/cordova-docs/articles/getting-started/get-started-vs-code-cordova-tools-extension.md

     <meta http-equiv="Content-Security-Policy" content="default-src 'self' data: gap: https://ssl.gstatic.com https://query.yahooapis.com http://gws2.maps.yahoo.com http://l.yimg.com 'unsafe-eval'; style-src 'self' 'unsafe-inline'; media-src *">
     ```

     > **Note:** Content Security Policy (CSP) is a computer security standard introduced to prevent cross-site scripting (XSS), clickjacking and other code injection attacks resulting from execution of malicious content in the trusted web page context.
-For more information visit http://content-security-policy.com/
+You can read more about it here: http://content-security-policy.com/

 1. Press ```F5``` to start the debugger.
 You will see the app deployed in your iOS emulator: